Passionate Pursuit of Justice.

 Gov. DeSantis announced on Thursday his intention to veto the long-debated bill that has been advocated by victims of medical malpractice seeking to hold health care providers accountable for alleged wrongful deaths of family members, The Orlando Sentinel reported.

-Gov. DeSantis expressed concerns that repealing the law could have significant economic repercussions, specifically warning that it could lead to a sharp increase in medical malpractice insurance premiums.
+Gov. DeSantis expressed concerns that repealing the law could have significant economic repercussions, specifically warning that it could lead to a sharp increase in Florida medical malpractice insurance premiums.
 This potential rise in costs, he argued, could negatively impact healthcare systems and providers.
 The debate underscores the delicate balance between ensuring access to justice for victims and maintaining stability within the medical profession.

 Unpacking the Repeal—Why Now, and Why It Matters